**Alt Text:** A man wearing an apron stands behind a bar counter, smiling at a tablet.

 How to Create a Winning Pricing Strategy

-Here’s a step-by-step approach to set the right prices:
+Here’s a in order approach to set the right prices:

 Step Action